-While significant racial differences exist in the incidence, mortality, age of onset, and subtype distribution of kidney cancer, no study has addressed genetic mechanisms associated with RCC racial disparity.
+While significant racial differences exist in the incidence, mortality, age of onset, subtype distribution, and survival of RCC, no comprehensive study has specifically focused on deciphering the genetic mechanisms associated with racial disparity while controlling for specific comorbidities known to influence kidney cancer development.
 While the Cancer Genome Atlas (TCGA) and other sequencing efforts have analyzed hundreds of kidney cancer specimens, the majority of tumors are from Caucasian patients.
-Without tumors from a diverse cohort of subjects it is difficult to explore to the reasons for these racial disparities including whether clinical differences are based on varying genomic backgrounds or specific driver alterations.
-With significant racial disparities present, we set out to identify possible coding and non-coding alterations explaining the genomic basis of kidney cancer racial disparity.
+Without tumors from a diverse cohort of subjects it is difficult to explore the reasons for these racial disparities.
+It is not known whether clinical differences are based on varying genomic backgrounds or specific driver alterations. e set out to identify possible coding and non-coding alterations explaining the genomic basis of kidney cancer racial disparity.

 B. INNOVATION

-In this work, we are interested in identifying key genomic alterations, which primarily contribute to the greater incidence, earlier age of onset, and different histologic distribution of kidney cancer in African-Americans compared to Caucasians.
-This study will be the first to comprehensively assess genomic alterations in kidney cancer by race.
-We expand upon prior work from the TCGA by including an additional cohort of African-American’s with ccRCC.
+In this work, we are interested in identifying key genomic alterations, which contribute to greater incidence, earlier age of onset, and different histologic distribution of kidney cancer in African-Americans compared to Caucasians.
+This study will be the first comprehensive assessment of somatic and germline genomic alterations in kidney cancer by race.
+We expand upon prior work from TCGA, by including an additional cohort of African-Americans with ccRCC matched by kidney cancer risk factors.
 By including these samples and performing secondary data analysis of the existing ccRCC and pRCC datasets, we can compare differences in risk variants, driver mutations, and driver copy number alterations by race.
 Using our novel bioinformatic tools to analyze whole genome data, we will define and then validate non-coding driver alterations important in kidney cancer risk and progression.
-This study will be the initial step in addressing the biological/genetic causes of cancer health disparities in kidney cancer and the findings have implications far beyond the scope of this current proposal.
+This study will be the initial step in addressing the biological/genetic causes of cancer health disparities in kidney cancer.

 C. APPROACH